AttorneyOnline/docs/AO Documentation/docs/authoring/characters/Overview.md

 #### `[Options]`

 - `name`: specifies which folder to look for character assets, i.e. this should be named the same as the character folder.
-(Mischievious players can change this name to something else to use another character; this is called _ini-swapping._)
+(Mischievious players can change this name to something else to use another character; this is called _ini-swapping._ However, this ini-swap method is unnecessary, as AO 2.9.x introduced the ini-swap dropdown bar)

 - `showname` (optional): this name will appear on the nameplate whenever the character speaks, however it is fetched locally which means if you write `showname = FINIX RAIT`, only you will see it.
 If you want to change your nameplate for everyone, type it in the "Showname" field while playing.